nanoframework/Home/docs/building/cmake-tools-cmake-variants.md

 	- Allows you to specify whether SPI functions are available to your application.
 - "API_Windows.Networking.Sockets" : "**<OFF-default-ON-to-add-this-API>**"
 	- Allows you to specify whether Networking Sockets functions are available to your application.
-- "FREERTOS_VERSION" : "**<N.N.N>**"
-	- Version of the local/distant distribution of FREERTOS that will be used
-- "FREERTOS_SOURCE" : "**<path-to-freertos-source-mind-the-forward-slash>**"
-	- Path to an optional local installation of FREERTOS source files.
-If no path is given, then CMake will download the sources from the official repository when needed

 ## Working example
 The following linkage section is a real example used to build nanoFramework for the MBN Quail board.
 It is using the minimal mandatory information :